Looking for dirt bikes with training wheels, but don’t know how to find the best options for your kid?

 Different Types of Training Wheels

-There are three main types of training wheel designs available: rear-mounted, mid/centre-mounted, and adjustable mid/centre-mounted.
+There are several types of dirt bikes with training wheels and they all fall under the three main types of training wheel designs available: rear-mounted, mid/centre-mounted, and adjustable mid/centre-mounted.

 Rear-mounted training wheels are the most common and offer easy installation and removal, along with suspension to allow for leaning and compensate for uneven surfaces.

 Mid/centre-mounted training wheels are more rigid and stable, providing an additional boost to your child’s confidence.

 Adjustable mid/centre-mounted training wheels are the most versatile option, offering both stability and suspension, along with the ability to adjust the height and angle of the wheels to get the perfect setup for your child’s needs.

 By understanding the different types of aftermarket training wheels available, parents can choose the perfect option for their child’s dirt bike, ensuring a safe and enjoyable riding experience.